ohrite/circuit-breakers-2024/presentation.md

 ![bg](assets/sunkist-building.jpg)

 <!--
-This is a 1936 picture of the Sunkist building, headquarters of the California Fruit Growers Association, who established an alleged citrus monopoly in California

 The USDA heavily promoted co-ops in the 1920s.
-With the passage of the Capper-Volstead Act, cooperatives became an easy way to avoid antitrust laws.
+With the passage of the Capper-Volstead Act, cooperatives became an easy way to avoid antitrust laws

+Remember how I introduced cooperatives as a bunch of people coming together, pooling resources, and acting in their own benefit?
+It turns out that's the definition of a cartel

+1936 picture of the Sunkist building, headquarters of the California Fruit Growers Association, who established an alleged citrus monopoly in California
 -->

 ---

 <!--